CoderMahabub/lightsNow-client/README.md

  ### Description:

  LIGHTS-NOW is one of the biggest shop for decorative lights collection.
-You well find all the necessary decorative light at one place with cheapest cost.
+You well find all the necessary decorative light at one place with cheapest cost because LightsNow is a trusted and decorative light shop.

 - Light buyer can see different lights from the home page and explore lights page.
 - To buy light,  customer must login first.